eProsima/DDS-Record-Replay/docs/rst/recording/usage/configuration.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 It is possible that a |ddsrecorder| starts receiving data from a topic that it has not yet registered, i.e. a topic for which it does not know the data type.
-In order not to discard the samples received from this topic, it is possible to keep a limited number of samples in an internal circular buffer that stores those samples that do not yet have a known data type.
+In this case, messages are kept in an internal circular buffer until their associated type information is received, event on which they are written to disk.

+However, the recorder execution might end before this event ever occurs.
+Depending on configuration (see :ref:`recorder_usage_configuration_onlywithtype`), messages kept in the pending samples buffer will be stored or not on closure.
+Hence, note that memory consumption would continuously grow whenever a sample with unknown type information is received.

+To avoid the exhaustion of memory resources in such scenarios, a configuration option is provided which lets the user set a limit on memory usage.
-The ``max-pending-samples`` parameter allows to configure the size of this circular buffer **for each topic** that is discovered.
+The ``max-pending-samples`` parameter allows to configure the size of the aforementioned circular buffers **for each topic** that is discovered.
-The default value is equal to ``5000`` samples.
+The default value is equal to ``0`` samples (**no limit**).

 Cleanup Period
 ^^^^^^^^^^^^^^